jhallen/joes-sandbox/editor-perf/readme.md

 Jedit did not recolor the other window until after I switched to it and moved the cursor around a little.

+Jed is not in this test because it can not highlight XML.

 ## Simple Search and Replace